ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/project-migration-cmsis-v6/troubleshooting.md

 ### Error instantiating RTE components

-The following error occurs when you try to migrate a Keil RTX-based project, but you have not installed the CMSIS-RTX pack:
+The following error occurs when you try to migrate a Keil RTX-based project but you have not installed the CMSIS-RTX pack:

 ![Keil RTX5 component not available for target](./CMSIS-RTX_missing.png)